zhangbububu/TAB/README.md

 ## Example Usage

 - **Define the model class or factory**
-  - We demonstrated what functions need to be implemented for time series forecasting  using the VAR algorithm.
-You can find the complete code in `./ts_benchmark/baselines/self_implementation/VAR/VAR.py`.
+  - We demonstrated what functions need to be implemented for time series anomaly detection using the LOF algorithm.
+You can find the complete code in  `/ts_benchmark/baselines/self_implementation/LOF/lof.py`

 ```python
 class LOF: